soumitramishra/serverless-image-recognition-app-aws/README.md

 - AWS Best practices for **serverless architecture**.
 - Writing **AWS Lambda** functions.
-- Using **AWS Rekogniztion** to analyze images and genearate automated reports.
+- Using **AWS Rekogniztion** to analyze images and generate automated reports.
 - **AWS API Gateway** to process requests from clients outside AWS.
 - **AWS IAM** to assign role, policy and maintain security configuration of the application.
 - **Amazon SNS** to subscribe to an event and send e-mail notifications.